Colt Python

 The Colt Python is a double action/single action revolver chambered for the .357 Magnum cartridge.
 It was first introduced in 1955 by the Colt's Manufacturing Company.

 Pythons have a reputation for accuracy, smooth trigger pull, and a tight cylinder lock-up.
 Pythons, built on Colt's large I-frame, are similar in size and function to the Colt Trooper and Colt Lawman revolvers.

-The Colt Python is intended for the premium revolver market segment.
-Produced from 1955 to 2005, and again since 2020, it was described by historian R.L.
-Wilson as "the Rolls-Royce of Colt revolvers", and firearms historian Ian V. Hogg referred to it as the "best revolver in the world."
-Some firearm collectors and writers such as Jeff Cooper and Ian V. Hogg have described the Python as "the finest production revolver ever made".

 History

 Development and design

 The Colt Python did not have an intensive development program, it was essentially gunsmiths on the production floor trying to come up with a match revolver using mostly existing pieces and parts, and what they created was one of the "finest-looking handguns ever made" according to Keefe.

 Al De John, who started with Colt in 1946 as a gunsmith, worked with factory superintendent Al Gunther.
 De John started to tinker with the .38 Special Officer's Model Match beefing up the cylinder, frame, and top-strap due to problems with blowback and firing pins from the excessive pressure from the .357 Magnum hammering the recoil plate.
 The recoil plate, a separate piece set into the frame, was eliminated by putting the firing-pin hole directly into the frame and making the top strap and crane more robust.
 Al Gunther first suggested having the iconic vent rib across the barrel.
 The Python snake name for the revolver came from Colt sticking to their reptilian revolver naming, following the 1950 .38 Special "Cobra".
 Thus the "Python" was the second snake moniker for Colt's lineup.
 The Colt Python was first introduced in 1955 as Colt's top-of-the-line model and was originally intended to be a large-frame .38 Special target revolver.
 As a result, it features precision adjustable sights, a smooth trigger, solid construction, and extra metal.
 Pythons have a distinct appearance due to a full barrel underlug, ventilated rib and adjustable sights.
 Colt revolver cylinders rotate clockwise compared to counter-clockwise of other revolvers (like Smith & Wesson or Ruger).
 When the revolver is at full cock, just as the trigger is pressed, the cylinder locks up for the duration of the hammer strike.
 As the trigger is pressed, the cylinder moves into lockup by the hand, and it is locked tightly.
 The Colt is locked up tight when the hammer falls.
 Colt claims that since the cylinder rotates to the right, this forces the cylinder into the frame, opposite of the Smith & Wesson.
 The gap between the cylinder and forcing cone is very tight, further aiding accuracy and velocity.